AquaMaps

 In addition to displaying individual maps per species, AquaMaps provides tools to generate species richness maps by higher taxon, plus a spatial search for all species overlapping a specified grid square.
 There is also the facility to create custom maps for any species via the web by modifying the input parameters and re-running the map generating algorithm in real time, and a variety of other tools including the investigation of effects of climate change on species distributions (see relevant section of the AquaMaps search page).

 Coordination

-The project is coordinated by Dr Rainer Froese of IFM-GEOMAR and involves contributions from other research institutes including the Evolutionary Biology and Ecology Lab, Albert-Ludwigs-University Freiburg, University of British Columbia (UBC), the Swedish Museum of Natural History (NRM - Naturhistoriska Riksmuseet), the WorldFish Center in Malaysia, and CSIRO Marine and Atmospheric Research in Australia.
-The creation of AquaMaps is supported by MARA, Pew Fellows Program in Marine Conservation, INCOFISH, Sea Around Us Project, Biogeoinformatics of Hexacorals, FishBase and SeaLifeBase.
+At its inception, the project was coordinated by Dr Rainer Froese of IFM-GEOMAR and involved contributions from other research institutes including the Evolutionary Biology and Ecology Lab, Albert-Ludwigs-University Freiburg, University of British Columbia (UBC), the Swedish Museum of Natural History (NRM - Naturhistoriska Riksmuseet), the WorldFish Center in Malaysia, and CSIRO Marine and Atmospheric Research in Australia.
+The initial creation of AquaMaps was supported by MARA, Pew Fellows Program in Marine Conservation, INCOFISH, Sea Around Us Project, Biogeoinformatics of Hexacorals, FishBase and SeaLifeBase.

+In 2023 it was announced that University of British Columbia Researcher Dr. Gabriel Reygondeau had succeeded Dr Froese as the Aquamaps project coordinator, with Aquamaps to be incorporated into a "new workflow called Aqua-X [subsequently styled "AquaX"] – an ensemble modelling framework that will include the next-generation AquaMaps, nine other species distribution models, and a new website".
+Dr. Reygondeau has subsequently established a laboratory at the Rosenstiel School of Marine, Atmospheric, and Earth Science at the University of Miami, Florida, where the next generation of AquaMaps will developed within the "AquaX" framework.

+Research use

+A multi-author study by E. Sala et al. utilizing Aquamaps modelled data for marine fishes and invertebrates, entitled "Protecting the global ocean for biodiversity, food and climate", was published in the prestigious journal Nature in 2021.
+For another recent paper using AquaMaps data, see D. Hodapp et al., "Climate change disrupts core habitats of marine species" published in 2023 in Global Change Biology.